By taking a course online, won’t I miss the personal interaction that a classroom setting provides?

 What kind of academic credit is earned through online classes?

-In order to receive the certificate, you need to obtain a letter grade of B- or better in each class.
+In order to receive the certificate, you need at least a 3.0 GPA or better.
 You will be obtaining academic credit which you may be able to articulate into an advanced degree program.

 Is there a time limit for completing the program?